 Kayla’s fashion career journey has been an uphill battle.
 First, her parents didn’t support a “artsy” degree.
 Not that uncommon.
 But then?
 During her senior year of highschool, her dad became incarcerated.
 There was no money to pay for her college education.

-She explored alternate, more “practical”, career paths like accounting and biology, but they bored her.
-So she took a chance on a creative career and enrolled in a liberal arts state school because FIT was too expensive.
+Kayla explored alternate, more “practical”, career paths like accounting and biology, but they bored her.
+FIT was too expensive.
+So she took a chance on a creative career and enrolled in a liberal arts state school.

 Her journey is long and trying.
 It involves many failures and countless rejection.
 Pretty much NOTHING has gone her way.
 But now?
 3 years after college graduation?
 She works in Manhattan as a fashion CAD designer.